Vitaly1025/EPAM_LABS/README.md

 # EPAM_LABS
 Epam QA Courses
 Include:
--Work with WebDriver
+- Work with WebDriver
--Page Object
+- Page Object
--Have some Test Cases
+- Have some Test Cases
--Frameworks for Testing
+- Frameworks for Testing